jdern/TextualVideoEditor/README.md

 TextCircleCounter C_Video V1 128 ("right","top") 0 10

-\# Creating video
+\# Creating the final video from C_Video and save it in mp4 format in 30fps

-Create C_Video "Examples/TextCircleCounter.mp4" 24 libx264
+Create C_Video "Examples/TextCircleCounter.mp4" 30 libx264